-When two women were raped and shot whilst working as cleaners at the office complex, Dave Kominek (John Corbett) of the Marion County Sheriff's Department in Salem, Oregon finds himself on the case.
-And whilst one of the women dies the other, Beth (Sara Canning), survives and is able to give a description of the assailant.
+When two women were raped and shot whilst working as cleaners at an office complex, Dave Kominek (John Corbett - November Christmas) of the Marion County Sheriff's Department in Salem, Oregon finds himself handling the case.
+And whilst one of the women dies the other, Beth (Sara Canning - Taken in Broad Daylight), survives and is able to give a description of the assailant.
 As Dave examines her statement and what evidence they have he believes this case is connected to others which have taken place up and down Interstate-5.
 With evidence from other crimes scenes matching up it leads to the police suspecting they have a serial killer on their hands with Dave being put in charge of co-ordinating the investigation.
 It leads to even more stress at home for Dave as he becomes more and more distant whilst the surviving victim begins to find herself drawn to him as she feels he is the only one who understands what she went through.

 What this all boils down to is that "Hunt for the I-5 Killer" is simply a solid dramatisation of a true, serial killer story.
 It is nicely put together with plenty of drama and some stylish setting up of scenes but none of it is about of the ordinary.